Credits: 18, completed with minimum grades of C

 Cluster A: Ethics, Culture and Human Behavior or

 Cluster C: Production Systems and the Built Environment or

 Cluster D: Ecology and Environmental Stewardship

-Courses for each cluster include those listed as Approved Cluster Courses for the sustainability studies major (toward the bottom of the major page), plus the following options:
+Courses for each cluster include those listed as approved cluster courses for the sustainability studies major, plus the following options:

 - AMH 2631 History of Sustainability

 - CLA 2521 Classical Antiquity and Sustainability (GE-H)

 - BSC 2862 Global Change Ecology and Sustainability (GE-B)